typpo/blog/source/_posts/2013-08-05-how-to-discover-an-asteroid-as-a-software-engineer.markdown

 Javascript isn't just a way to play with the DOM in a single thread.
 You can do meaningful work off the main UI thread with the [web workers API](http://ejohn.org/blog/web-workers/) that is slowly but surely making its way into every modern browser.

-### WebGL/WebCL, and GPGPU
+### WebGL/WebCL and GPGPU

 I've already [written a bit](http://www.ianww.com/blog/2012/08/05/how-i-built-a-webgl-canvas-visualization-with-no-graphics-knowledge/) about this, but WebGL is a great way to make stunning, performant visualizations with the power of graphics hardware.
 This unlocks a whole realm of possibilities, especially once [WebCL](http://www.khronos.org/webcl/) is widely adopted, which will open the doors to programmig for the GPU on the web.

 ### WebRTC

 The standard is still under development, but [WebRTC](http://www.webrtc.org/) APIs are already available in two major browsers.
-They are going to unlock and entirely new class of web apps that force traditional approaches to video, file transfer, etc. out of the picture.
+They are going to unlock an entirely new class of web apps that forces traditional approaches to video, file transfer, etc. out of the picture.

+### There's more...

+I haven't mentioned websockets, localstorage, and so on.
+[HTML5 Rocks](http://www.html5rocks.com/en/) is a great resource for this stuff.

+## Takeaway: